Domestic violence in Iran: 2004 domestic violence study

+2025

+In June 2025, vice president of Iran for women and family affairs Zahra Behrouz Azar said that in Iran the rate of violence and spousal abuse against women was 30 times higher than the rate against men.

 Education and activism

 Since about 1994, there have been an overwhelming number of Masters' and PH.D theses written about women's issues due by women in higher education, including universities in Iran.
 Because the papers have been unable to result in change or improvements, many universities are now discouraging theses based on Iranian women's issues.

 Moradian wrote in 2009 that "Human rights organizations, political/humanitarian oppositional groups and advocacy groups for women were the only voices that acknowledged the existence of this widespread phenomenon in Iran and fought for changes in law and education within communities."

 Ramezan Shojaei Kiyasari, Fatema Alia, members of the Iranian parliament, represented Iran at the "Regional Seminar for Asian Parliaments" seminar on 'Preventing and responding to violence against women and girls: From legislation to effective enforcement' held in New Delhi, India in 2011.
 Mrs. Fatemeh Alia announced that new laws related to violence against women were placed on Iran's parliament agenda.